uncbiag/mermaid/README.md

 conda install -c pytorch -c conda-forge -c anaconda -c uncbiag mermaid=0.2.0
 ```

-There is already an initial OSX version available which can be installed via conda.
+There are already initial OSX/Linux version available which can be installed via conda, but there are still some issues that need to be ironed out, so they might not be fully functionaly yet.
+Stay tuned.